cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 1. Shake together with ice and strain.
 2. Pour into a glass and add Sprite or 7 Up.
-3. Garnish with a piece of lime.
+3. Garnish with a slice of lime.

 This cocktail must be served fast - its froth dissapears quickly.
 This drink has a fresh pineapple taste.